har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

     innocent can be used for an attacker to develop a profile about you.
 -   Use a content-blocker in your browser.
 Tools like UBlock Origin and NoScript are designed to mitigate your chances of falling victim to a cyberattack.
 Services like IVPN even block intrusive content (including known spam and malware domains) as a feature of the VPN itself.
 -   Enable two-factor authentication whenever possible.
 This mitigates the chances that someone with only your password will be able to compromise your account.

-# Summary

-A spam campaign wants to get user data and, often, payment information.
-This one started with a fake Facebook profile, one that gained a following, and the trust of its followers.
-It then offers links, which can be traced back to Facebook, to lead users to a registration page.
-If a user fills out this page with real information, the attacker has several data points about the victim.
-They can use this information to continue correspondence, or as the beginning of an attack.

 # Further research